cloud-elements/devportal/docs/elements/constantcontact/authenticate.md

     | Hover over the element card, and then click __Create Instance__.</br> ![Create Instance](../img/Create-Instance.gif)  | Click __Add Instance__.</br> ![Search](../img/Add-Instance.png)  |

 5. Enter a name for the element instance.
+6. If you do not already have a Constant Contact account, click **Show Optional Fields**, and then choose **true** for **New User**.
 9. In Cloud Elements 2.0, optionally type or select one or more tags to add to the authenticated element instance.
 7. Click __Create Instance__ (latest UI) or __Next__ (earlier UI).
 8. Provide your {{page.heading}} credentials, and then allow the connection.
+If you are a new user, sign up.

+    After you authenticate with the API Provider, the authentication flow returns you to {{site.console}}.

 8. If using the earlier UI, optionally add tags to the authenticated element instance.
 9. Note the **Token** and **ID** and save them for all future requests using the element instance.
 8. Take a look at the documentation for the element resources now available to you.